Low or No Cost Options

 Home repair for low-income homeowners

 The Home Repair Program helps homeowners with low incomes restore and maintain their homes.
 They offer various home repair services depending on the location of your home.
-Repairs may include plumbing, electrical, roofing, HVAC/mechanical, siding, water intrusion, ADA ramps, Fall prevention, wheelchair-friendly flooring, widening doorways for accessibility and other modifications for disabilities.
+Repairs may include plumbing, electrical, roofing, HVAC/mechanical, siding, water intrusion, ADA ramps, fall prevention, wheelchair-friendly flooring, widening doorways for accessibility and other modifications for disabilities.

 Eligibility: Homeowners living on a low income in the city of Portland, or Multnomah or Washington counties.
 Home must be owner-occupied and be the primary residence of the owner.
 Homeowner must be current on mortgage payments and property taxes, and have $20k equity in home.
 Homeowner’s insurance must be current or attainable.
 Maximum household icome is 80% or less of median family income for Portland area.
 See guidelines here